Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Polytopes

 \subsection{Bijections}

-The painted growth relation is reflexive and transitive by construction, for all 12 types.
-We conjecture also that in all 12 of cases the the painted growth preorder is in fact a poset, and moreover we conjecture that all the posets thus defined are realized as the face posets of sequences of convex polytopes.
+We conjecture that in all 12 cases the the painted growth partial order is realized as the face posets of sequences of convex polytopes.
 Four of the cases have been proven in previous work.
 These four appear as the highlighted diamond in Example~\ref{bigpoly_cccc_ext_lit}.
 The polytope sequences are the cubes, associahedra, composihedra and multiplihedra.
 The latter three are shown (with pictures of painted trees) in \cite{multi}; the fact that the cubes result from forgetting all the branching structure is equivalent to the fact that cubes arise when both of two product spaces are associative, as pointed out in \cite{BV1}, also (with design tubings) in \cite{devcube}.

-\begin{exam} ~ \end{exam} The 3-dimensional polytopes which represent the painted trees in our 12 sequences.
-The four in the shaded diamond are the cube $\mathcal {C}$, associahedron $\mathcal{K},$ multiplihedron $\mathcal {J}$ and composihedron $\mathcal{CK}.$ The other two shaded polytopes are the pterahedron $\K F_{1,n}$ (fan graph associahedron) and the stellahedron $\K St.$ The topmost is the permutohedron.
-The furthest to the left is again the stellohedron.
-The other four, unlabeled, are conjectured to be polytopes (clearly they are in three dimensions--the conjecture is about all dimensions.)
-Each of these corresponds to the type of tree shown in Figure~\ref{pdiamond}, in the corresponding position.

 In this section four more sequences of our sets of painted trees, with their relations, will be shown to be isomorphic as posets to face lattices of convex polytopes.
 Two of these are the species whose structure types are: a forest of corollas grafted to a weakly ordered tree (stellohedra) or a weakly ordered forest grafted to a corolla (stellohedra again).
 A third is the species whose structure type is the weakly ordered forest grafted to a weakly ordered tree (permutohedra).
 Finally the species whose structure type is a forest of plane rooted trees grafted to a weakly ordered tree (pterahedra).
-There remain four cases in Figure~\ref{bigpoly_cccc_ext_lit} that we leave as a conjecture.
+There remain four cases in Example~\ref{bigpoly_cccc_ext_lit} that we leave as a conjecture.
 (These latter four are the ones which do not have a label naming them under their picture).

 Some of our proofs and corollaries will use the concept of tubings, which we review next.